ruchiturunkar/Web_Dev_5610_HW04/README.md

 ## Introduction
 It is a single player tile matching game.
 It is implemented using React.js on front-end with state mechanism to save Game's state that is which tile/s have been selected by the player, if the game is finished, whether the player has won/lost, etc.

+This is in-browser game logic and no server side code has been integrated.
+The extension to this is -

 ## To start your Phoenix server:

   * Install dependencies with `mix deps.get`